 - Resolution: Your response should work towards a solution, whether that’s a discount, an apology, or some other form of compensation

 Because internet users place more trust in companies with largely positive feedback, maintaining a good standing on review platforms is important.
 A few bad reviews are inevitable if you are in business for a long enough period.
-The key is to overwhelm these occasional bad reviews with an abundance of positive ones.
-This will “drown out” negative feedback and help your star rating stay at or above that critical 4 star mark.
-If you find that your star rating is below 4, a reevaluation of you company policies, specifically as they pertain to customer service should be in order.
-HVAC Webmasters is happy to assist you with every aspect of your online presence.
+The key is overwhelming these occasional bad reviews with abundant positive feedback.